SAP-samples/abap-cheat-sheets/16_Data_Types_and_Objects.md

 > [!NOTE]
 > - The [operands](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenoperand_glosry.htm) of many ABAP statements are assigned internally according to the assignment rules.
-> - Typically, assignements are made using the assignment operator `=`.
+> - Typically, assignments are made using the assignment operator `=`.
 If necessary and applicable, the type is converted implicitly.
 However, you can also use the conversion operator [`CONV`](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenconstructor_expression_conv.htm) to convert types explicitly.
 > - For [lossless assignments](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenlossless_assignment_glosry.htm), the lossless operator [`EXACT`](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenconstructor_expression_exact.htm) can be used to perform checks before the conversion is performed to ensure that only valid values are assigned and that no values are lost in assignments.
 > - In general, no checks are performed on assignments between compatible data objects.
 If a data object already contains an invalid value, for example, an invalid date or time in a date or time field, it is passed a valid value when the assignment is made to a compatible data object.
 > - The `applies_to_data` method of the [RTTI](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenrun_time_type_identific_glosry.htm) class `cl_abap_datadescr` can be used to check type compatibility.
 See the executable example and the [Dynamic Programming cheat sheet](06_Dynamic_Programming.md).